On $1/2$ estimate for global Newlander-Nirenberg theorem: Introduction

-\rt{Thm::intro_main_thm} proves the almost $1/2$ gain in regularity for the global Newlander-Nirenberg problem on strictly pseudoconvex domains.
+\rt{Thm::intro_main_thm} proves the almost $1/2$ gain in regularity for the global Newlander-Nirenberg problem on strictly pseudoconvex domains in $\C^n$.
 It is worthwhile to note that our result is achieved assuming only that the initial almost complex structure is a small perturbation in the $\La^{1+\e_0}(\ov D)$ norm from the standard structure $J_{st}$.
-This is a major improvement over the previous best known result in \cite{G-G21}, where one needs to have control on the $\La^m(\ov D)$ norm of the perturbation in order to obtain a diffeomorphism in $\La^{m-1}(\ov D)$, and they need $m >5$.
+This is a major improvement over the previous best known result in \cite{G-G24}, where one needs to assume the smallness of the perturbation in the $\La^m(\ov D)$ norm in order to obtain a diffeomorphism in $\La^{m-1}(\ov D)$, for $m >5$.